 - Facial expressions are important.
 Remember to smile.

-- If the possible, listen to the music ahead of time.
+- If it is possible, listen to the music ahead of time.

 - Don’t worry if you mess up- try your best and keep going.

 - Even if you don’t think you can sing something- go ahead and try.

 - Don’t get deflated if you crack on a note or miss something.
 One note is not going to make or break you.

 - Try to show character and acting with the song you are singing.